 Short-term goals may include setting up an emergency fund, saving for a dream holiday, or putting aside a deposit for a new car.
 Fixed income investments are worth considering for these types of goals as they offer relatively lower risk than equity investments (which require a longer period because of the risk involved).
 Fixed income investments include unit trust funds, which are flexible and immediately accessible.
 They also provide higher interests rates than those traditionally available through bank deposits.

 It’s worth comparing different rates and overall expected returns before you make a decision.

-A good investment will accumulate value over time, but to take advantage of the opportunity, you will have to be prepared to allow your money to be outside of your direct control for a substantial period of time.
+A good investment will accumulate value over time but to take advantage of the opportunity, you will have to be prepared to allow your money to be outside of your direct control for a substantial period of time.

 Think about buying shares, bonds, mutual funds or property with money that you will not need in the foreseeable future.
-One of the secrets to the success of long-term investing is compound interest, which effectively allows you to earn interest on interest on interest.
+One of the secrets to the success of long-term investing is compound interest, which effectively allows you to earn interest on interest.
 It is considered to be among the best ways for your money to grow over the long-term.

 Regardless of your timeframe, whether short- or long-term, it’s prudent to maintain a diversified portfolio of investments.